Straw Poll

 I would like to credit the beautiful garden shown in the photograph in the article as the work of the Seniors at the Senior Center.
 While the America in Bloom – Northfield group encouraged the efforts, this is a project of the Senior Center and its members.
 Thank you so much for the support of the Senior Center Board for this wonderful landscaping project.

-Lynn Vincent says:
+2. Lynn Vincent said:

 I would echo Pat’s comments, thanking all who were involved last summer.
 I had a great time working on AIB, and met some truly wonderful women and men.
 AIB is beginning to develop plans and recruit groups who would like to be a part of the beautification of Northfield.
 If you would like to be a part of the “Clean Team” that is working to reduce graffiti, keep streets and sidewalks clear of gum and debris, or if your neighborhood or any group would like to “adopt a park” or create a “pocket garden” please give me a call – Lynn – 664-9554.
 I can help get you started or link you with others.